artsandmetaphysics/goodlifeodyssey/documents/the-master-and-margarita.md

 ## Outline

 1. Berlioz and Homeless discuss Jesus' existence with a stranger
-2. The stranger recalls Jesus' trial before Pontius Pilate
+2. (Jerusalem) The stranger recalls Jesus' trial before Pontius Pilate
 3. Berlioz slips and is decapitated by a tram car
 4. Homeless chases then searches for the stranger; he losses is cloths
 5. Massolit members wait for Berlioz; Homeless barges in and is arrested